apim/apim.github.io/03_Spring_Tutorial.md

 * **session** - bean instance is valid for one HTTP session
 * **global-session** - bean instance is valid for global HTTP session

 To understand singleton and prototype scopes, let's do a small test.
-As singleton is the default scope, without changing bean definition create a new test method as below
+As singleton is the default scope, without changing bean definition create a new test method as below.

 ```java
 private static void test2() {